olibatstone/11ty-portfolio/posts/demystifying-polygenic-risk.md

 date: 2025-05-10
 title: Demystifying polygenic risk
 image: /images/demystifying-polygenic-risk/placeholder.png
-description: I redesigned the marketing website of our genetic testing service, boosting sign up rate by 5.3%.
+description: I redesigned the marketing website of a genetic testing service, boosting sign up rate by 5.3%.
 ---

 ## Summary
 I redesigned the marketing website of a genetic testing service to support a pilot scale-up in November 2023.
 This boosted sign up rate by 5.3% compared to the pilot.
 I owned user research including usability testing, UX design, UI design and motion graphics design work.

 ## The need
-We invited 3000 MassMutual policyholders to discover their genetic risk of common health conditions in 2022.
+We invited 3000 MassMutual policyholders to discover their genetic risk of common health conditions as a free benefit in 2022.
 54% signed up.
-A survey showed the remainder needed additional assurances including on privacy, cost and the company behind the test.
+A survey showed the remainder needed additional assurances including on privacy, hidden costs and the company behind the test.
 In preparation for a scale-up, we needed to meet these needs to maximise sign up rates and increase our customer value proposition.

 ## A new product identity
 We also needed a product name and visual brand identity - I suggested Health Insights which was favoured in preference testing.
 On internal agreement, I led the creation of the visual identity in collaboration with my colleague.
 He created a circular motif to represent multiple polygenic risk scores in the abstract sense for use across touch points.
 I iterated on his concept to see whether it could also be modified to communicate the test more literally as a hero image.